What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 How does the prudent employer decide which employees should return to the workplace?

-Most workplaces will only need a limited number of staff to return to the workplace.
+Workplaces may only need a limited number of staff to return to the workplace.
 Employers will need to ensure that they do not adopt discriminatory selection criteria in determining who should return to work.
 The guidance is clear that employers should not discriminate and should take into account the obligations under the Equality Act 2010 (EA 2010) and so need to understand and take into account the particular circumstances of those with protected characteristics; communicate with workers whose protected characteristics might either expose them to a different degree of risk; and consider any particular measures or adjustments.
 However all these steps do have to be balanced against any unjustifiable negative impact that the steps will have on some groups compared to others.

 An employer will need to be aware of different protected characteristics of employees and individuals within an employee’s household.
 In particular, employers should consider the following: